the1lab/1lab/src/Logic/Propositional/Classical.lagda.md

 # Classical propositional logic {defines="classical-propositional-logic"}

 Classical propositional logic is a simple classical logic that only contains "atomic" propositions and connectives like "and", "or" and "not".
 Notably, it does not contain any quantifiers like "forall" and "exists".

-We can define the syntax of classical propositional logic in Agda as the following indexed inductive type.
+We can thus define the syntax of classical propositional logic as a parametrised inductive type, since every connective is uniform in the context.

 ```agda
 data Proposition (Γ : Nat) : Type where